-Approved content is published by the division, Marketing Division staff, or the Commissioner's Office, depending on the nature of the content.
+The division, Marketing Division staff, or the Commissioner's Office publishes approved content, depending on the nature of the content.
 Once content is approved, it may be repurposed and distributed across any appropriate channels.

 Step Seven: Monitoring and Evaluation

 Published content will be monitored regularly and reviewed at least every two years for its effectiveness in achieving intended goals and outcomes and to ensure that it remains relevant and up-to-date.
 Out-of-date content will need to be updated or removed from public access and archived.